 Since approval of the Recovery Plan, several action items have been accomplished or are currently in progress.
 Paducah Electric engaged AMP to perform portfolio management services effective January 1, 2015.
 Paducah Electric was successful in obtaining a surety bond to replace its debt service reserve funds which have been placed in an escrow account for payment of the principal portion of sinking fund debt service payments.
 Paducah Electric implemented all customer programs included in the Recovery Plan (including the round-up program, energy audits, billing format changes to include daily usage, and commercial account excess demand reductions).
-In addition, Paducah Electric has supported KMPA in obtaining \$22 million in surety bonds to replace a portion of KMPA's debt service reserves, representing 100% of the total surety bonds included in the Recovery Plan, supported KMPA in connection with the recent issuance of KMPA's Series 2015A Bonds, and continues to support KMPA in connection with the issuance of the Series 2015B Bonds and the related transactions.
-Under the Recovery Plan, the PCA deficit balance was reduced by \$2.2 million during the first quarter of calendar year 2015 and is currently on-track to obtain the desired results in Paducah Electric's financials and retail rates.
+In addition, Paducah Electric has supported KMPA in obtaining \$6.5 million in surety bonds to replace a portion of KMPA's debt service reserves, representing almost 50% of the total surety bonds included in the Recovery Plan, and continues to support KMPA in connection with the issuance of the Series 2015A Bonds and the related transactions.
+Under the Recovery Plan, the PCA deficit balance was reduced by \$700,000 during the month of January 2015 and is currently on-track to obtain the desired results in Paducah Electric's financials and retail rates